smoofra/git-pq/README.md

 -----------

 `git-pq` is built on `git-worktree`.
-You should read the documentation for that command continuing to read this.
+You should read the documentation for that command before continuing to read this.

 The main idea of `git-pq` is that it is possible to create *overlapping* git worktrees.